 Yoga vs. Pilates

 When time is short and the pressure to find the most effective fitness program is high, I’m often asked, “what’s better, yoga or Pilates?”
 For the most part, I think that the more you move, the better.
-But in this case, it’s a good idea to research what might be the best fit for you.
+But it’s good to research what might be the best fit for you.
 The answer to the Yoga vs. Pilates dilemma really depends on who you are, what you need, and what your goals are.
-To help you make an informed choice, let’s have a look at some important elements of both Yoga and Pilates.
+To help you make an informed choice, let’s have a look at some of the most important elements of both Yoga and Pilates.

 (Full disclosure: I have been a practicing Pilates professional for the past 25 years.
 My observations about yoga in this post are based on my own personal explorations and experience, not on any professional yoga training.)